ikim025/ucr-cs100/textbook/using-bash/nctutorial/README.md

 The same thing can be done, but instead of websites, with ports.
 If your company or school blocks a port for outgoing requests, then you can forward requests to that pipe to go through a different pipe.
 For example, port 80 is blocked.
 No matter!
 Simply use:
 ```
 nc -l 80 | nc localhost 32981
 ```
 Now any requests made to port 80 will be forwarded to port 32981.
 Yay for you!

 ### Further Reading

-Back in the beginning, `netcat` is referred to as a "swiss army knife" by many.
+As I mentioned back in the beginning, `netcat` is referred to as a "swiss army knife" by many.
 It is a great little tool for many things, but it is not always the best tool.
 You would not cut a tree down with a spoon, right?
-We are looking in the port scanning section that there are better tools, like `nmap`, and `netstat`.
+We saw in the port scanning section that there are better tools, like `nmap`, and `netstat`.
 Also, many system administrators might block usage of `netcat` because of the possibility of malicious actions with it.
 You might want a prompt to play around with rather than sending one whole chunk of commands to the server.
 In that case, you are probably better off using `telnet`.
 With named pipes and redirections running wild, the syntax for `netcat` might be a little too crazy for you, so you might be better off with a different version of `netcat` like `ncat`.
-Maybe you are more interested in breaking into systems and nothing else, then you might be interested in the Metasploit framework or Wireshark to read those unencrypted chat sessions I taught you to make!
+Maybe you are more interested in breaking into systems and nothing else, then you might be interested in the Metasploit framework or Wireshark to read those unencrypted chat sessions we taught you to make!

 Here is a link dump if you are interested in learning more about `netcat` or some of these other tools: